 You don’t really believe in all of this stuff, do you?

 The Academic Hoodoo takes no position with respect to “belief.”
 What we think is that there are more fascinating and amazing phenomena around us than we will ever get to see, taste, experience, and understand.
 The Academic Hoodoo presents just a fragment of this universe and provides research and writing on topics related to magic, spirituality, and other topics that are far off the beat path in the fields of Africana Religions.
-We understand magic as a tool that provides a glimpse into a window onto worlds that are hidden or obscured from most of us, even as the partial essence remains in plain view.
+We understand magic as a tool that provides a glimpse into a window on worlds that are hidden or obscured from most of us, even as their partial essence remains in plain view.
 As the philosopher Lao Tzu said, “From wonder to wonder, existence opens.”
 Hoodoo offers another way of experiencing and acting upon life; it might be the gateway to an expanded knowledge of nature and human culture.
 Enjoy.